NixOS/nixos-summer/content/blog/PerlDivingWithNix.md

 As you can imagine this is unquestionably harmful and causes the tests, and of lesser importance the final output 😛, to fail.

-This happens because for some reason our propagatedBuildInputs not being added to the sandbox for the Makefile through the use of `propagatedBuildInputs` (which adds paths to `NIX_LDFLAGS`).
-Instead these had to be added manually by linking them directly in the Makefile.
+This happens because for some reason our `propagatedBuildInputs` are not being added to the sandbox for the `Makefile` (which adds paths to `NIX_LDFLAGS`).
+Instead these had to be added manually by linking them directly in the `Makefile`.

 It is unclear to me why this is and perhaps a issue needs to be opened that addresses this.

 ## A quick refresher on `NIX_LDFLAGS`.

-Nix differs drastically from other Linux distributions (and in difference is strength) and does not store header files and libraries in the traditional `/usr/include` where the compiler expects them, instead everything is in the Nix Store...
-Which means that somehow we need to make the compiler aware of the correct paths to these headers and libraries.
+Nix differs drastically from other Linux distributions (and in difference is strength) and does not store header files and libraries in the traditional `/usr/include` where the compiler expects them.
+Instead, everything is in the Nix Store.

+This means that somehow we need to make the compiler aware of the correct paths to these headers and libraries.
 This is where `NIX_LDFLAGS` (and its partner in compile `NIX_CFLAGS_COMPILE`) come in.
 The ALL CAPS should give you a clue that they are *environment variables* which are used to furnish the compiler (by way of command line arguments) with these correct paths.
-This is all done using shell-scripts that wrap around the actual compiler, for more information see the [C section](https://nixos.wiki/wiki/C) on the Nixos Wiki.
+This is all done using shell scripts that wrap around the actual compiler.
+For more information see the [C section](https://nixos.wiki/wiki/C) on the Nixos Wiki.